-How to Use CEX.io
+How to Use Kraken

 Pros: Multiple payment options, relatively low fees

 Bitpanda is an Austrian startup company that was founded in October 2014.
-The company allows you to buy bitcoins and a variety of other cryptocurrencies with a credit card as well as with wire transfers, Neteller, Skrill, SEPA, and more.
-The company supplies its services to European countries only at a relatively low fee.Visit Bitpanda Read review
+The company allows you to buy Bitcoin and a variety of other assets, including altcoins, stocks, commodities, ETFs, and metals, with a credit card.
+Additional payment options include wire transfers, Neteller, Skrill, SEPA, and more.
+Bitpanda supplies its services to Europe and only a handful of other countries at a relatively low fee.